 Day after Jamia clashes: Anger spills on streets against police action, Crime branch to probe Sunday incident, 50 students released

-Thousands of students took to the streets in the national capital on Monday against the police crackdown in Jamia Millia Islamia with demonstrations at JMI and Delhi University campuses as well as the India Gate amid heavy police deployment.
-Fifty detained students of JMI were released even as the situation in the campus remained tense with scores of hostel students leaving for home.
-University Vice-Chancellor Najma Akhtar demanded a high-level inquiry into the police action on Sunday after a protest near the campus against the amended Citizenship Act turned violent.
+Thousands of students took to the streets in the national capital on Monday against the police crackdown in Jamia Millia Islamia with demonstrations at campuses of JMI and Delhi University amid heavy police deployment.
+As many as 50 detained students of JMI were released even as the situation in the campus remained tense, with scores of hostel students leaving for home.
+University Vice-Chancellor Najma Akhtar demanded a high-level inquiry into the police action on Sunday.

-Delhi Police said that the crime branch will investigate the violence in which four DTC buses, 100 private vehicles and 10 police bikes were damaged and asserted that it used "maximum restraint, minimum force" despite being "provoked" by protesters.
-Two men, who were apparently part of demonstration near Jamia on Sunday, have been admitted to the Safdarjung Hospital with "gunshot injury", sources said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)